Contact WKW

 317.920.6400

 Unfortunately, farming is also one of the deadliest and most hazardous professions in the world.
-Internationally and nationally, agriculture ranks alongside construction and mining as the most dangerous industry.
+Globally, agriculture ranks alongside construction and mining as the most dangerous industry.

-Fatal and nonfatal farming injuries, which occur most often during summer harvesting months (June, July, and August), can be caused by several different factors.
+Fatal and nonfatal farming injuries, which occur most often during the summer harvesting months of June, July, and August, can be caused by several different factors.
 Common causes of farming accidents include defective farming equipment, missing product labels or equipment warnings, farm structure or equipment fails, and improper training.

 Most agriculture work is physically demanding, raising the risk of accidents.
 Additionally, farming is one of the few lines of work where living and employment conditions are mixed; in addition to agriculture workers, family members living on the farm are at risk for fatal and nonfatal injuries.